yasufadhili/jawt/ROADMAP.md

 # JAWT Roadmap

 This document outlines the complete development journey for JAWT, from its foundational concepts to a robust, production-capable toolchain.
-This roadmap is designed for a personal project, focusing on a clear, sequential build-out of features.

 ## Core Philosophy